 Christie Allen moved with her family from Essex, England, to Perth, Australia, in 1966.

-In 1973 she became the lead singer with a Perth band called Pendulum and two years later formed a group with her brothers Keith and Steve.
+She became the lead singer with a Perth band called Pendulum in 1973 and two years later formed a group with her brothers Keith and Steve.

 In 1978 she moved to Adelaide to try her luck as a solo artist, met producer Terry Britten (he made his name with The Twilights, wrote Devil Woman for Cliff Richard, and played on Olivia Newton-John albums), recorded her first album and signed with Mushroom.